Summer Scholars Program

 - At the Undergraduate Research and Scholarship Symposium the following spring

-Students can conduct research abroad, but need to secure an affiliation in their host country to do so.
+Students can conduct research abroad, but must secure an affiliation in their host country to do so.
 For more information, see our official policy on student travel.